-Ripley ITT SCITT is part of The Bay Learning Trust.
+Ripley ITT is part of The Bay Learning Trust.
 This policy forms part of a suite of policies which ensure the effective operation of our ITT programme.
 Nothing in this policy is intended to form the basis of a contract between the SCITT and Trainee.
 The SCITT may amend this policy at any time.
+Trainee is a term used to refer to provider-led trainee or teacher apprentice.